Newton's reflector: Replicas

+A replica of the 1668 Newton's telescope was made in 1924 by F.L.
+Agate for the Science Museum, London.
 Two replicas were made in the 1960s from the original, one for the Queen and another for European Northern Observatory at La Palma.
 Another replica was made in 1984 for the chief designer of the William Herschel Telescope.
 The 1984 replica ended up in the collection of the National Maritime Museum by the early 21st century.